korawatt/CodeMates3_Spring23/breakfast/readme.md

 Dunk bread in the egg mixture,soaking both side.
 Transfer to the hot skillet and cook until golden, 3 to 4 minutes per side.
 Per hot.

 ### Notes:
-Because everyone loves French Toast!
+Because everyone loves French Toast, let's share with your friends!

 ### Codemates #